-Over time, the size and shape of a woman’s breasts can change significantly under the influence of several factors, including pregnancy and breastfeeding, significant weight loss, and the ageing process.
+Over time, the size and shape of a woman’s breasts can change significantly under the influence of several factors, including pregnancy and breastfeeding, significant weight loss, and ageing.
 These are the most common causes of breast sagging and droopiness.
 Fortunately, breast lift surgery, also known as mastopexy, is a highly effective treatment to restore firmer and perky breasts.

 RELATED: What is a breast lift?